-As many of us know it’s worth to tell about emotions, but we still have difficulties with good handling of it.
-A lot of understatements wait for us when we step into emotional sphere.
-In this field we hurt each other the most.
-We’re hurt so much that it comes to end of relations.
-We still use too many hurting words.
+Although many of us know it’s worth to tell about emotions, we still have difficulties with good handling of it.
+A lot of understatements wait for us in our relations, and we still remain emotional beings.
+In emotion-field we hurt each other the most.
+We hurt and we’re hurt so much that because of that it comes to end of relations.
+We still use too many ill-considered words.
 But, let’s not prolong, and just let’s move on to the title question.

-So how is it that your conversations still haven’t ended successfully?
+So how is it that your conversations still don’t end successfully?

 It happens that because we’re still doing those things: